nevillco/nevillco.github.io/_posts/2023-10-20-swift-codable-and-custom-keyed-dictionaries.md

 excerpt: Swift’s JSON parsing solution, Codable, has its occasional rigid edges.
 Custom dictionary key types are one of them.
 ---

-[Codable](https://developer.apple.com/documentation/swift/codable) is a protocol from the Swift Standard Library that finds its way onto Swift projects of virtually every kind - from iOS apps, to CLIs, to Swift on the Server - because it serves as a first-party means of translating between JSON and Swift models.
-Its functionality is not strictly limited to JSON - for example, there exist analogous APIs for translating Codable types [to](https://developer.apple.com/documentation/foundation/propertylistencoder) and [from](https://developer.apple.com/documentation/foundation/propertylistdecoder) property lists (plists), but the most common use case is definitely JSON.
-Engaging with a web API, using Codable value types as the request and response models, and using `JSONEncoder`+`JSONDecoder` to translate between the two formats, continues to be a standard pattern across domains.
+[`Codable`](https://developer.apple.com/documentation/swift/codable) is a protocol from the Swift Standard Library that finds its way onto Swift projects of virtually every kind - from iOS apps, to CLIs, to Swift on the Server - because it serves as a first-party means of translating between JSON and Swift models.
+It supports formats other than JSON, but engaging with a web API, using Codable value types as the request and response models, and translating them with `JSONEncoder`+`JSONDecoder`, continues to be a standard pattern across domains.

 Codable has been around for a while now (iOS 8+), and like many APIs, it has its areas of high utility and flexibility, and areas of rigidity that can take developers down a rabbit hole.
-I’ll be highlighting one of those latter areas around dictionaries - specifically, when those keys are an unexpected type.
+I’ll be highlighting one of those latter areas around dictionaries - specifically, when a dictionary’s key is a type other than `Int` or `String`.
+But first, a quick detour to explain why this situation may come up.

-## A Quick Primer on Phantom Types
+## Codable and Type Safe Properties
 Suppose we are working on a social media application.
 Those aren’t a whole lot of fun without an online component, so we will probably want to communicate with some web API - perhaps we are building our own backend, or communicating with a preexisting, popular social media API.
 Either way, we can leverage Codable here to send requests and read responses using native Swift values.
+### A Codable Example
 Here is an example model from the API, representing a group of users:
 ```swift
 import Foundation
 struct SocialGroup: Codable {